rstudio/pins-r/README.md

     ## 11 Nov   7438702
     ## 12 Dec   8656874

-You can also find remote resources using `pin_find()` which can search CRAN packages and Kaggle.
+You can also **discover** remote resources using `pin_find()` which can search CRAN packages and Kaggle.
 Kaggle requires to configure it by running once `board_register("kaggle", token = "<path-to-kaggle.json>")`.
 Then we can search resources mentioning “seattle” in CRAN packages and Kaggle with ease:

     ## # A tibble: 24 x 4
     ##    name                     description                        type  board